martenzander/nervo/README.md

 - [Spring](#spring)

 ## About Nervo
 Nervo is a solid JavaScript animation library providing basic tweening functionality.
 It is designed to be flexible, intuitive and easy to learn.
-Nervo allows you to create single [Tweens](#tween), makes controlling multiple Tweens within [Timelines](#timeline) easy, and providess Springs
+Nervo allows you to create single [Tweens](#tween), makes controlling multiple Tweens within [Timelines](#timeline) easy, and provides Springs.

 ### Installation
 ```